-Ohio workers’ compensation (work comp) claims are filed for all kinds of different injuries and diseases.
+Ohio workers’ compensation claims are filed for all kinds of different injuries and diseases.
 Claims are filed using the First Report of Injury form (FROI) and turning it into the Bureau of Workers’ Compensation (BWC).
 Claims may be filed by an injured worker, employer, workers’ compensation lawyer, doctor or managed care organization (MCO).

 If the claim is allowed by the BWC or the self insured employer, it will include an ICD-9 code or codes classifying the type of injury or injuries that is/are recognized in the claim.
 ICD-9 is an acronym standing for “International Classification of Diseases, Ninth Edition.”

-For example, say a Cincinnati employee is injured on the job by getting in an auto accident or car crash while making a work delivery.
+For example, say an Ohio employee is injured on the job by getting in an auto accident or car crash while making a work delivery.
 He suffers significant injury to his neck and back.
 He is taken by ambulance to the hospital emergency room and x-rays are taken.
 He has no broken bones or vertebrae and so he is diagnosed with (1) lumbar sprain / strain and (2) cervical (neck) sprain / strain.
 An Ohio workers’ compensation claim is then opened and subsequently allowed for (1) 847.2 (lumbar sprain / strain) and (2) 847.0 (cervical sprain / strain).

 Now imagine his neck and back pain continues for several months and seems to be getting worse.
 His doctor orders an MRI of both areas of the spine.
 The MRIs reveal disc herniation / displacement and degenerative disc disease so the claim is then amended to include (3) 722.52 (degeneration of lumbar disc), (4) 722.4 (degeneration of cervical disc), and (5) 722.10 (lumbar intervertebral disc displacement without myelopathy).
 (The same situation may occur when dealing with shoulder, knee, or ankle injuries, for example.)